JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ```
 - The `then` and `else` branches must return the same type, here they do not.
 - The `int` and `int option` types have no overlap of members!
 Generally true across OCaml.
-- In many PLs there is a `null` or similar value that can sneak in to a type, but no such sneaking in OCaml.
+- `null` or similar value can sneak in to a type in other languages, but no such sneaking in OCaml.

 #### Using pattern matching to use `nice_div`